Ultimate 2 Weeks Japan Itinerary:

 Ginkaku-ji (Silver Pavilion)

 Despite the name, Ginkaku-ji is not actually covered in silver.
-However, it IS a lovely beautiful pavilion nestled in a unique Japanese garden.
+However, it IS a lovely pavilion nestled in a unique Japanese garden.
 There is a walking path that brings visitors around the garden to enjoy the views.

 Philosopher’s Path